Marker pen: Dialectal variations

 The use of the terms "marker" and "felt-tipped pen" varies significantly among different parts of the world.
 This is because most English dialects contain words for particular types of marker, often generic brand names, but there are no such terms in widespread international use.

 Asia

 In some parts of India, water-based felt-tip pens are referred to as "sketch pens" because they are mainly used for sketching and writing on paper or cardboard.
 The permanent ink felt-tip markers are referred to as just "markers".
 In Malaysia and Singapore, marker pens are simply called markers.
 In the Philippines, a marker is commonly referred to as a "Pentel pen", regardless of brand.
 In Indonesia, a marker pen is referred to as "Spidol".
 In South Korea and Japan, marker pens are referred to as "sign pens", "name pens", or "felt pens".
-Also, permanent pens are also referred to as "Magic" (from a famous pen brand name).
 In Iran, felt-tip pens are referred to as "Magic" or "Highlight" regardless of its brand.